-ASH membership includes a fee for members to utilize a 'non-insurance" advocacy program, as well as a SHA Scripts sharing level for sharing directly with the pharmacy.
+ASH membership includes a fee for members to utilize a 'non-insurance" advocacy program.
 This program makes maintenance, high cost medications for diabetics, asthmatics, and high cost specialty medications available to our members.
 Most members get them for free.
 Sometimes there is a cost share depending on the channel use to access the medication.
+Access to these high cost medications is a significant "hole" that ASH fills in the health share space.